Venice: Jewel of the Adriatic 2025

 This afternoon we visit the Scrovegni Chapel (Arena Chapel), which derives its names from the fact that the money lender, Enrico Scrovegni, built the chapel on the site of Padua’s Roman arena (amphitheatre), whose walls still surround the precinct; Scrovegni built the chapel to atone for the sin of usury.
 The great artist Giotto di Bondone (1266/7-1337) decorated the chapel in 1303-1305 with one of the most important fresco cycles in Western art.
 The chapel has no interior architectural articulation, which suggests Scrovegni intended that it be decorated with frescoes.
 Giotto’s Life of the Virgin and Life of Christ and his grisaille Virtues and Vices form a watershed in the evolution of Italian art, for they are monumental and naturalistic, and in them human action takes place in three dimensional space that is energised by the gestures of Giotto’s figures.
 (Overnight Venice) B

-We begin today with a visit to the Palazzo Venier dei Leoni, which holds the Peggy Guggenheim Collection.
+This morning we visit the Palazzo Venier dei Leoni, which holds the Peggy Guggenheim Collection.
 Peggy Guggenheim (1898-1979), niece of Solomon R. Guggenheim, accumulated this remarkable collection of 20th-century art.
 The Venice Guggenheim is one of the most significant modern art galleries in Italy.
 Its holdings embrace Cubism, Surrealism and Abstract Expressionism.
 It includes notable works by Picasso, Braque, Duchamp, Léger, Dalí, Magritte, Picabia, Severini, de Chirico, Brâncusi, Mondrian, Kandinsky, Miró, Giacometti, Klee, Arshile Gorky, Alexander Calder and Max Ernst.

 Our tour ends in Venice after breakfast.
 In the morning you will be required to check out of the hotel.
 Please contact ASA if you require assistance with a transfer to the Venice Marco Polo Airport.
 B